 Early Visual Design Concepts

 These are some of the early visual design explorations.
-Once I get all of the flats done, I will move them into Principle and start building a tighter functional prototype for more user testing.
-Stay tuned for more updates!
+Once I got all of the flats done, I moved them into Principle and started building a tighter functional prototype for more user testing.